I identified with Eric Weinstein so much because of the shared struggles with the educational system.

 Eric launched The Portal in June 2019 and less than a year later has created a community of people who want to explore this hidden reality and discover new portals.

 Eric has wide expertise in many fields, but what’s interesting is how he engages your mind, moves your heart, and lights a spark in your soul.
 Eric can discover unexplored worlds and bring them back to his audience.
-Sometimes, complex or hard to understand, but always interesting where you get the sense of upgrading your mind.
+Sometimes, complex or hard to understand, but always interesting when you get the sense of upgrading your mind.

 Here are my favorite episodes: